CleverCloud/documentation/content/doc/account/ssh-keys-management.md

 type: docs
 title: SSH Keys
 weight: 6
-shortdesc: Add and manage SSH keys for push and deployments
+description: Secure your PaaS deployments with SSH key management on Clever Cloud.
+Learn how to generate, add, and manage SSH keys for secure access to your services.
 tags:
 - account-setup
 keywords: